 Anyhow, we appreciate help on the farm looking after the trees and vegetable garden, doing landscaping, building, planting, beekeeping and lots more!
 We want people who are genuinely interested in sustainable living.
 This place is about sustainability, if that isn't your thing then you might find it hard - If you prefer bottled water to rainwater, and packaged food to food from the garden, then it might not suit you. :O)

 There are no city lights, no traffic noise or barking dogs here.
 You can go on walks in the forest nearby and around neighboring farms.
 We have a wood fire for winter, a fine veranda for sitting and contemplating in the morning sun and a hammock to put in the trees to escape the summer heat.
 There are wineries up the road to visit.
 This really is some of the most idyllic countryside you can imagine.

 It is very, very peaceful here, and if you like to retreat from a busy world, this is the place to do it.
 We are both often out during the day on week days so you will have it all to yourself then.
 You need to be a self starter and yes, that does include getting yourself out of bed.

-We like listening to music and reading, but don't watch television, there are better things to do.
-We make home-brewed beer, bottle and dry fruit and work on the farm.
+We like listening to music and reading.
+We don't watch television but love movies.
+We make home-brewed beer, bottle and dry fruit and collect mushrooms.
 We like good conversation and listening to travel stories and life stories.
 We can laugh at most things, mostly keep busy and really love living here.
 So will you.

 For those who don't know how the calendar works; RED means no availability that month, YELLOW means "part availability" i.e. partly full or not much need for volunteers at that time and GREEN means volunteers are probably needed! :O)